MooersLab/mooerslab-paper-auto-tagger-el/README.md

 Automate the generation and addition of tags to PDF files whose names are in a selected region in a buffer inside of Emacs.

+## Status

+Works okay.
+Provides a starting point.
+You may want to manually delete the less meaningful tags the next time that you are reading the file.

 ## Main Functions:

 - *mooerslab-tag-papers-in-region*: Tag all PDFs listed in a region.